dji-sdk/Onboard-SDK-Doc/source/introduction/index.md

 Due to the consideration of safety, all requests of obtain control and release control need to be sent **twice** and the first ACK will be fail.
 In our official library, we have already implemented this feature.

-**IMPORTANT!
-After the release of firmware 3.0, the drone will enter F mode logic directly if the mode bar is placed at F when power on.
-Developers do not need to switch away then back to F mode logic as the way in firmware 2.3.
-Please pay attention to this change if you are upgrading from 2.3.**

 <table>
 <tr>